skoolkid/skoolkit/sphinx/source/ref-files.rst

   (``ListItems``), or as paragraphs (the default)

-Note that the ``Content``, ``SectionPrefix`` and ``PageContent`` parameters are mutually exclusive (and that is their order of precedence).
+Note that the ``Content``, ``SectionPrefix`` and ``PageContent`` parameters are mutually exclusive (and that is their order of precedence); one of them must be present.

 By default, the custom page is written to a file named `PageID.html` in the root directory of the disassembly; to change this, add a line to the